NLC2004/Movie-Ticket-Booking-System/README.md

 # 🎬 Movie Ticket Booking System

 A dynamic web-based application for booking movie tickets across multiple cities and theatres.
-Built using **Flask**, **MySQL**, and **HTML/CSS**, this system enables users to select movies, pick seats in real-time, confirm bookings with OTP-based email verification, and receive e-tickets via email.
+Built using **Flask**, **SQLite**, and **HTML/CSS**, this system enables users to select movies, pick seats in real-time, confirm bookings with OTP-based email verification, and receive e-tickets via email.

 ---